rrussoneu/RPi_Home/README.md

 Stay tuned for additional functionalities added, and feel free to use this code base for your own smart home.

 To Do List:
+- Right Now:
+    - Continue to expand the virtual assistant
+    - Clean up the Pi 4b with assistant and temperature sensor to run with the same script

 - Short Term:
     - Clean up the Pi 4 code and topics
     - Add camera to the device list
+    - Add animatronics for assistant

 - Medium Term:
     - Use a hosted database for a central source of data / make API